jschomay/httpacman/notes.md

 ### BUGS

-- Forgot to use backbone properly - player data shouldn't be in the view, rather model

 - Some regexes don't work, seems case-insensitive isn't working, don't know why, it's clearly there...

 - sites that can still hyjack our window: